mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 Originally Heroku only supported a single buildpack for you dynos which had to be set through the `BUILDPACK_URL` configuration setting.
 Then came @ddollar with his multipack, that allowed for extra buildpacks to be loaded through a `.buildpacks` file which you had to add to your project.
-Heroku seems to have extended the `buildpacks` command so it's no longer neccesary to hack it like that:
+Heroku seems to have extended the `buildpacks` command so it's no longer necessary to hack it like that:

 {% highlight bash %}
 Usage: heroku buildpacks